 - Glucose-driven: typical split is 25% fat, 35% protein, 40% carbohydrate

 - Ketone-driven: 75% fat, 20% protein, 5% carbohydrate

 There are different pros and cons to each of these eating styles, and I really recommend you do your research and think about what works best for YOU!
 You might end up trying both over time, and you can always adjust your diet as your body changes, your goals change, or you get better at listening to your body!
 For example, the winner of our New Year, New You challenge decided she wants to grow her glutes even more, so she’s upping her calories during the Heart Butt Challenge!

 If you’re going to do keto, do it right!
 The same doctors who helped conduct the FasciaBlaster research study wrote the Ketogenic Bible.
 If you’re even thinking about trying keto, read this book first because it’s so much easier if you understand the philosophy behind it!

 If you’re doing a glucose-fueled diet, there are lots of great resources for refining your plan!
 You can look into an Ayurvedic cookbook, intermittent fasting, clean eating.
 I also personally like looking into food sensitivities and noticing how different foods make me feel.

-When it comes down to it, the best diet is the one you’re going to do.
+When it comes down to it, the best diet is the one you’re going to follow through with.
 Our food plays a huge role in what we’re trying to do for Heart Butt and most certainly in our fascia!
-Fascia is made of cells like all our other cells, and we want to feed it just like any other cell.
-Remember, it’s a system that is literally in every nook and cranny of your body.
+Fascia is made up of cells like all of our other cells, and we want to feed them all the same.
+Remember, your fascia is a system that is literally in every nook and cranny of your body.
 If it’s not good for your stomach or your brain, then it’s not good for your fascia.
 The key is to find YOUR balance.